apacheli/bloons-automation/README.md

 For the project:

 - Install Python if you do not have it -> https://www.python.org/
+  - I used version `3.12.2` but latest will probably work
 - Download and then extract it somewhere
   - Click `<> Code v` the green button on GitHub
   - Click `Download ZIP`